 Due to the influence of superstar Italian curators such as Francesco Bonami and Massimiliano Gioni, Italian contemporary artists are often celebrated as much, if not more, on the international stage as at home.
 Italian artists to watch both at home and abroad include Rudolf Stingel (b 1956), Paolo Canevari (b 1963), Maurizio Cattelan (b 1960), Vanessa Beecroft (b 1969), Rä di Martino (b 1975), and Paola Pivi (b 1971) – variously working in painting, sculpture, photography, installation, video and performance.

 Italy on Page & Screen

-From ancient Virgil to modern-day Eco, Italy's literary canon is awash with world-renowned scribes.
-The nation's film stock is equally robust, packed with visionary directors, iconic stars and that trademark Italian pathos.
+From ancient Virgil to the recently deceased Umberto Eco, Italy's literary canon is awash with world-renowned scribes.
+The Renaissance alone coughed up Boccaccio, Petrarch and Dante Alighieri, a language-shaping trio who, communally, are often referred to as the tre corone (three crowns) of Italian literature.
+The nation's film stock is equally robust.
+Sift through movie credits packed with visionary directors like Fellini and Rossellini, iconic stars such Marcello Mastroianni and that trademark Italian pathos.